 In the early 2010s, a pair of disasters almost literally wiped this Texas State Park off the face of the earth.
 A 2011 fire burned about 96 percent of the park, and a 2015 flood collapsed the dam at Bastrop State Park Lake.
-But Bastrop State Park still attracts many visitors.
+But Bastrop State Park has proved to be resilient, and still attracts many visitors.

 Some come for the outdoor activities.
 Camping, hiking, swimming, and geocaching are usually on the agenda.
 One of the more popular trails takes visitors through the redevelopment area.
 In 2012, organizers began planting some four million trees with the goal of complete reforestation by 2040.